CMUxiaoshi/TellingStoryWithData/Critique_by_Design_with_Tableau.md

 ## In class Feed Back

-The graph is intuitive.
+The graph is intuitive and clear overall.
 However, it should have a big title on the top of the graph and only use one title.
+The pie chart is confused, you should delete it or make more specific explaination.
+You should use the same decimal places for all data.
+One data source is enouth.

 # Final Visualization